mattbearman/monogram/README.md

 ## How it works

-Monogram outputs a square, round or rounded square SVG with initials in the center.
+Monogram outputs a round, square or rounded square SVG with initials in the center.
 Initials can either be passed in as `initials`, or extracted from the `name` argument.

 The background colour is chosen using a seeded random based on the initials, so the colour won't change on reload unless the initials also change.